irfansharif/irfansharif.github.io/content/posts/from-interns-with-love.md

 ### Compactions and read-amplification in LSMs

-In LSMs, keys and values are stored as sorted strings in blobs called SSTs (sorted string tables).
+In LSMs, keys and values are stored as sorted strings in immutable blobs called SSTs (sorted string tables).
 SSTs are stacked across multiple levels (L1, L2, ...), don't overlap within a level, and when searching for a key that overlaps with multiple SSTs (necessarily across multiple levels), the one found